Luxembourg/Germany/France

 Activity Note

-Biking distance is 27 miles on flat-to-rolling terrain, primarily on dedicated paved bicycle paths.
-Walking or standing for approximately 1 hour
+Getting on/off a bicycle; riding 27 miles on flat-to-rolling terrain, approximately 3 hours, primarily on dedicated paved bicycle paths.
+Walking or standing for approximately 1 hour.

 Breakfast: